Ethiopian Sport Federation in North America (ESFNA) improving website experience through a redesign.

 “The soccer tournament is a prominent part of the event intended to bring us together.
 And currently, the way we keep track of team scores and standings is mostly with word of mouth.”

-(Eyob Tadesse, Engineer)
+(Eyob Tadesse, event participant)

 This page was challenging to visually represent as it obtains information about the tournament such as teams, playoff times, dates, club standings and changing soccer data.
 To make this information digestible, I designed this page by dividing and categorizing the given information.
 The page is divided into two top-level tabs, “schedule” and “standings” as shown above.
 Schedule is then classified by dates, where each date contains the games scheduled along with each game details.
 Because there are two divisions within the teams and each division has different groups of teams, I classified the “Standings” tab by groups of teams ranging from A-D.